opener-project/opener-project.github.com/source/documentation/opinion-detector-basic.md

 * Target: about what is the previous expression
 * Holder: who is stating that expression

+This module is based on a set of rules for extracting the opinion expressions first (taking into account polarity words and sentiment modifiers) and then other rules to determine the targets and holders for those expressions.
+The input KAF file needs to be processed at least with the tokenizer, pos-tagger and polarity-tagger.

 ### Confused by some terminology?

 This software is part of a larger collection of natural language processing tools known as "the OpeNER project".
 You can find more information about the project at [the OpeNER portal](http://opener-project.github.io).
 There you can also find references to terms like KAF (an XML standard to represent linguistic annotations in texts), component, cores, scenario's and pipelines.